AstarNetwork/growth-program/README.md

 ---

-Please submit your contribution by creating an issue on this repository latest by the 3rd of the following month.
+Please submit your contribution by creating an issue on this repository latest by the 3rd day of the following month.
 Any late submission will not be accepted.

----

 **Report Format Example**